joyceliaoo/Bravo/README.md

 <!--use a pair routine to check if there is no treasure-->

-use a pair routine to check

-	if the explorer starts in a wall

-		return false

 recursive solution:

-	if the explorer is at the treasure
+	if the explorer is at the treasure return true

-		return true

 the explorer can move in 4 directions: